microsoft/workshop-library/dev-containers-vscode/workshop-designer.md

-## Workshop Title
-Getting Started with Development Containers in VS Code
+## Getting Started with Development Containers in VS Code

 ## Workshop Source